IRS, stuck in backlog of tax returns, scraps plan to close major processing facility

 Closing the Austin facility, according to the inspector general, would have seriously hindered the IRS’s ability to handle its paper and led to a significant drawdown in the agency’s workforce.

 When the Fresno tax processing center closed, the agency lost 1,445 employees.
 At the Austin facility, the inspector general reported, the IRS had already lost hundreds of employees in key positions because the agency had delayed finalizing its plans.
-The workers left to take other jobs.
+The workers left for other jobs.

 “Keeping our IRS Center running means more tax returns will be processed in a timely manner with quicker rebates and Child Tax Credit payments,” said Rep. Lloyd Doggett (D-Tex.), whose district includes most of Austin, in a statement.
 “Austin workers gain job security while the agency gains the ability to recruit more Central Texas talent.
 I’m pleased that our request was approved to meet both the growing needs for taxpayer service and the need for job security for Austin workers.”